jpane24/OVtool/README.md

-Past research has indicated there are many influential confounders when analyzing adolescents’ emotional problems, some included in this synthetic dataset (cite CYT + our prior papers with MET/CBT5; get from BA or main findings paper).
+Past research has indicated there are many influential confounders when analyzing adolescents’ emotional problems, some included in this synthetic dataset (cite CYT).
 These variables were measured at baseline: emotional problem scale (`eps7p_0`), adjusted days abstinent (any in past 90) (`ada_0`), substance frequency scale (`sfs8p_0`), substance abuse treatment index (`sati_0`), in recovery (`recov_0`), traumatic